ArnaudBuchholz/reserve/doc/technical details.md

 ## Mock

 The mock component is a **substitute to the serve agent** designed to provide a **controlled environment to test a configuration**.
-On top of mocking the serve agent, it offers a method to simulate a request by dispatching it and waiting for its processing to be completed.
+It offers a method to simulate a request by dispatching it and waiting for its processing to be completed.

 Example :
 ```javascript